 When we talk about cannabis genetics, a lot of people think about the potency of the plant.
 But what about you?
 Do you have the right genes for smoking cannabis?

 Cannabis genetics is something that’s been heavily worked and experimented on in the past three decades.
 It is very rare that we get to see something like herbal genetics being perfected in illegal greenhouses, and yet here we are.

-The growers perfected their plants’ genetics by handpicking only the best, strongest and most potent phenotypes and crossed them with their peers.
+The growers perfect their plants’ genetics by handpicking only the best, strongest and most potent phenotypes and cross them with their peers.
 That is how we got extremely potent strains such as OG Kush and many others.

 Over the course of the past few years, we’ve seen the rise of CBD-potent strains, such as ACDC, Charlotte’s Web and the Harlequin.
 These strains grew in popularity as the cannabis market slowly started opening up to the public.

 The strain-specific genetics really took off once medical marijuana became legal.
 It was of utmost importance to know what type of plants you’re growing, otherwise, your whole crop might go to waste.

 Genetics are a two-way street